 On that last note, compensation is not limited to financial payment.
 There are many ways influencers can benefit from brand partnerships, such as:

 - Free products or services

 - Favors of any kind

 It doesn’t matter if an influencer has 1 or 1 million followers, nor does it matter what the value of compensation is or the length of the review.
-Any influencer who receives any kind of compensation by the brand being mentioned must adhere to the FTC disclosure rules.
+Any influencer who receives any kind of compensation from a brand being mentioned must adhere to the FTC disclosure rules.

-Transparency also helps maintain the trust between an influencer and their audience, which is paramount: 94% of marketers agree that transparency and authenticity are key to influencer marketing success.
+Transparency helps maintain the trust between an influencer and their audience, which is paramount.
+94% of marketers agree that transparency and authenticity are key to influencer marketing success.

 If law enforcement becomes necessary, our focus usually will be on advertisers or their ad agencies and public relations firms.